-Have you heard of link cloaking but you’re unsure what it’s all about?
-It sounds like something sinister — but it isn’t!
+Have you heard of link cloaking, but you’re unsure what it’s all about?
+It sounds like something sinister – but it really isn’t!

 This article is going to dispel that myth, talk about the actual real-world use-case for cloaking your affiliate links, and show you how ThirstyAffiliates can help you master it.

 First, the affiliate marketing world is a very competitive place to set up business.

 It’s so cut-throat that people are always looking for the next edge and the next bit of technology that will help drive more sales and more commissions.
 It’s not surprising that unsavory tactics are sometimes used to steal other’s affiliate commissions.
 This is a real problem in the affiliate marketing industry.

 Commission theft commonly happens via malware loaded unsuspectingly on people’s computers.
 This malware monitors the pages those people visit, finds affiliate links on those pages, replaces an affiliate’s unique affiliate ID code with their own affiliate ID code, and thereby steals that affiliate’s commissions.